AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/create-design.md

 # Create Design

-The **Create Design** workflow lets users start something new: they browse a curated set of templates (or begin from a blank canvas), pick one, and design from it in a focused editor.
-It pairs a **Template Browser** with a **Design Editor**—choose a template, then create or *remix* it into a finished asset.
+The Create Design workflow lets users start something new: they can browse a curated set of templates (or begin from a blank canvas), pick one, and design from it in a focused editor.
+It pairs a _Template Browser_ with a _Design Editor_—choose a template, then remix it into a finished asset.

 TODO: Add Screenshot The Create Design template browser (curated templates in a grid), and the focused editor after a template is selected.